alexng353/alexng353/README.md

 <img height="200" src="https://github-readme-stats.vercel.app/api/top-langs/?username=nuggetbucket54&count_private=true&show_icons=true&theme=city_lights&hide_border=true&layout=compact"/>

+How is it Python???
+I have spent the last 5 months of my life writing strictly ReactTS and Rust

 <!--
 **alexng353/alexng353** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.